I’ve been having a lot of fun on Mathstodon lately, and here’s an example.

 This is more interesting.
 When I said the free idempotent monoid on 2 generators has 7 elements, you may have just looked at this:

 and accepted it, because these are clearly all the 7 ‘square-free words’ on two letters.
 A square-free word is one that don’t contain a nonempty repeated subword.
-For example is a square-free word on 3 letters, while
+For example a b c b a is a square-free word on 3 letters, while a b c b c is not.

 I don’t actually understand this.
 I would guess that a rewrite rule like WW → W to remove repeated subwords would be terminating and confluent, and thus allow us to reduce any element of the free idempotent monoid on n generators to a ‘normal form’ which is a square-free word.
 If this were true, I think the free idempotent monoid on n generators would be infinite — because there are infinitely many square-free words on n letters.
 So it seems this algorithm cannot actually be confluent!
 But I haven’t found a case of non-confluence.
 Can you help straighten me out here?